 Nine MLAs with new duties include:

-Hindley is the lone newcomer to cabinet because McMorris and Ross served previously under former Premier Brad Wall.
+Hindley is the lone newcomer to cabinet as McMorris and Ross served previously under former Premier Brad Wall.

-Other appointments include Harrison as government house leader, Fred Bradshaw as deputy government house leader, Greg Ottenbreit as government whip, and Randy Weekes as deputy whip.
+Other appointments made Nov.
+9 include Harrison as government house leader, Fred Bradshaw as deputy government house leader, Greg Ottenbreit as government whip, and Randy Weekes as deputy whip.